 Under a grant from the EMSC Program, an assessment is conducted to determine U.S. hospitals' compliance with AAP and ACEP's 2001 "Care of Children in the Emergency Department: Guidelines for Preparedness."
-Results reveal that most hospitals are unaware of the national guidelines and few hospitals have all of the equipment and essential care policies listed.
+Results reveal that most hospitals are

 Future of Emergency Care Series Released by IOM